Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The Dispute

-It was early 2023 when siblings Mary Turner (age 47) and David Turner (age 50) found themselves at odds after their father’s passing in late 2022.
+It was early 2023 when siblings Mary Turner (age 47) and the claimant (age 50) found themselves at odds after their father’s passing in late 2022.
 The siblings inherited the farm equally, but conflicting visions for its future emerged immediately.
 Mary wanted to sell the farm’s 200 acres — appraised at $850,000 — to settle debts and pursue a new business in Pittsburgh.
 David insisted on keeping the land for livestock operations and expanding their grandfather’s agricultural legacy.

 Attempts at negotiation soured quickly.
-David accused Mary of rushing the sale “for quick cash,” while Mary argued David was unwilling to compromise after decades of benefiting from the land’s resources without financial contribution.
+David accused Mary of rushing the sale for quick cash,” while Mary argued David was unwilling to compromise after decades of benefiting from the land’s resources without financial contribution.
 After months of back-and-forth, they agreed to binding arbitration in Leisenring’s courthouse, hoping for an impartial resolution.

 Timeline & Arbitration Process